 Membranes

-Membranes serve multiple functions.
-They form a unique membrane at the cell surface (plasma membrane), surround the nucleus, and form membranous intracellular organelles, such as rough endoplasmic reticulum (RER), mitochondria and vesicles.
-All membranes consist of a phospholipid bilayer composed of cholesterol and protein; integral membrane proteins span the bilayer; peripheral proteins associate with the inner surface of the membrane.
+Membranes are present throughout the cell and serve multiple functions.
+They form a unique membrane at the cell surface (plasma membrane), surround the nucleus, and form membranous intracellular organelles, such as endoplasmic reticulum, mitochondria and vesicles.
+All these membranes are unit membranes, consisting of a phospholipid bilayer and protein; integral membrane proteins span the bilayer; peripheral proteins associate with the inner surface of the membrane.

 Plasma membrane >

-The plasma membrane is the membrane at the cell surface, enclosing the cytoplasm of the cell.
+The plasma membrane is the unique membrane at the cell surface, enclosing the cytoplasm of the cell.

 Nuclear envelope >

-Two membranes surround each nucleus, forming the nuclear envelope.
+Two membranes surround the nucleus, forming the nuclear envelope.
 Arrows indicate the outer nuclear membrane.
-Intracellular membranes have a similar structure and appearance as the plasma membrane.

 RER >